B9Kang/PGADPS/README.md

 ## 🔍 Overview

-This is the official public repository for the NeurIPS 2025 paper "Buffer Layers for Test-Time Adaptation".

 This repository provides the **official PyTorch implementation** of
 **ICLR 2026 Prior-aware and Context-guided Group Sampling for Active Probabilistic Subsampling/**